What is the Limited Income Senior Exemption for persons age 65 and over?

 What kind of income documentation is required?

-- Each year requires the adjusted gross household income from the prior year.
-If you file a 2020 federal income tax return, a copy needs to be provided to the Property Appraiser by June 1, 2021 for all persons who have an income and reside in the home.
+- The LImited Income Senior Exemption requires the adjusted gross household income from the prior year.
+If you file a 2021 federal income tax return, a copy needs to be provided to the Property Appraiser by June 1, 2022 for all persons who have an income and reside in the home.

 The Property Appraiser cannot grant the exemption without the required documentation.